grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

     * - template
       - wether to use a user defined template for this step.
       - False
       - True, False
-    * - gcp
-      - wether to use the geometric counter-poise correction by Grimme et al. for this step.
-This will be ignored if the chosen functional is a composite functional.
-      - True
-      - True, False
     * - couplings
       - wether to compute the coupling constants.